 I'm a first year graduate CS student at Princeton University advised by Aleksandra Korolova, working in the Center for Information Technology Policy.
-Previously, I've worked in Princeton's Just Data Lab and at Ernst & Young in their Data Analytics & AI practice area.
-I was also a member of the inaugural Varsity Women's Rugby team at Princeton.

 My research centers around the fairness, transparency, and privacy of algorithmic systems, particularly in the context of generative AI and online platforms.
 I use methods such as algorithmic audits and empirical evaluations to study the impacts of emerging technologies to inform public policy and regulation.
 My work has been published in venues such as ACM FAccT and AIES.